• Skip to primary navigation

 There's not much better than the satisfying crunch of a refried bean tostada.

 You get all of your favorite toppings like avocado and salsa riding on a crispy corn tortilla shell.
+(Translated from Spanish, tostada means "toasted.")

-It’s wonderfully messy indulgence.
+It's a wonderfully messy indulgence.

 If you've never had a tostada before, think of it as a flat crunchy taco or a single oversized nacho chip.

+Tostadas in restaurants are usually fried.
 But at home, I prefer to cook them in the air fryer or oven.
 They get wonderfully crispy without being oily.

 (Feeling decadent?
 I give directions on how to fry in oil in the recipe card as well.)